slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 ## Install Packages

-The first step is the installation of the packages.
-Just install the package for the SlipStream™ server; it will pull in all of the necessary dependencies including the database.
+Once the yum system is setup, just install the package for the SlipStream™ server; it will pull in all of the necessary dependencies including the database.